Quick reference guide to the Universal GUI setup

 Use the Application or alias to load only a specific application from IAM.
 If left empty, the default application will be shown, and the other applications will be available through the menu.

-The Platform can be chosen by the user to load the menu for either Universal, Windows, Web or Mobile.
+The Platform can be chosen by the user to load the menu for either Universal, Windows, or Web.

 config.json can be edited on the webserver to have the Universal GUI point to the correct URL,